Warnings: violence against children, Wei Wuxian’s general trauma, Xue Yang’s general trauma.

 The girl only glared at him.

 She took three steps into the shed.
 Almost as one, everyone around Lan Sizhui stepped back in fear.
-It only seemed to make her more frustrated and angry; her teeth showed between her lips when she clenched them, and her fists balled by her sides and shook violently.
+It only seemed to make her more frustrated and angry; her blood-red teeth showed between her lips when she gritted them, and her fists balled by her sides and shook violently.

 “You have to leave,” she said.